thoughtspot/thoughtspot.github.io/_admin/loading/sharding.md

 You can always use your primary key as a shard key.
 If you have trouble picking another shard key based on the above requirements and best practices, use your primary key.

+{: id="dimension-tables"}
 ## Sharded dimension tables

  In a typical schema,
 you'd have a sharded fact table, with foreign keys to small dimension tables.
 ThoughtSpot replicates these small dimension tables in their entirety and distributes them on every node.
-If your dimension table has more than 20 million rows, however, you may want to co-shard it with related fact tables.
+If your dimension table has more than 40 million rows, however, you may want to co-shard it with related fact tables.
 Consult with your ThoughtSpot contact before co-sharding.

 If you have a large dimension table, replicating it and distributing it can impact the performance of your ThoughtSpot system.
 In this case, you want to